pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 removal and RTT esitmates.

 ## Current Machines
-In `circuitpadding_machines.{h.c}` we find two machines that adds padding with the goal of hiding IP and RP circuits, as used for onion services.
+In `circuitpadding_machines.{h.c}` we find two machines that adds padding with the goal of hiding IP and RP circuits (making them look like general circuits), as used for onion services.
 In gist:

-- The IP hiding machine injects two cells on IP circuit creation on the client side, sending them to middle relay.
+- The IP hiding machine injects two cells on IP circuit creation on the client side (by negotiating padding), sending them to middle relay.
 After the the middle relay gets any non-padding cells to send to the client, it in turn uniformly random every [1,10] ms sends a padding cell to the client, up to a total of uniformly random [7,10] padding cells have been sent.
-- The RP hiding machine ...
+- The RP hiding machine injects one cell (in addition to two negotiation cells) during the RP circuit creation on the client side, sending it to the middle relay within [0,1] ms. The machine does exactly the same on the relay side.

 ### The IP Circuit Hiding Machine
 Some minor observations below.